mondele/btt-writer-docs/docs/desktop.rst

 When BTT Writer first opens, you are presented with a request to create or log in to an account.
 There are two types of accounts that you can use:

-* **Offline Account** – user has full use of the program except for uploading to Door43.
-You may want to start with an offline account and then switch to a Door43 account later when you want to upload your work (the work is attached to the device, not to the account).
+* **Offline Account** – user has full use of the program except for uploading to the server.
+You may want to start with an offline account and then switch to a server account later when you want to upload your work (the work is attached to the device, not to the account).

 * **Server Account** – user has full use of the program and can upload to the server (requires Internet connection.)